 - Centro Cultural de la Raza

 Of course, you can always experience much more if you’re willing to drive a few miles.
-Whether you want to visit relatives or just visit Tijuana as a tourist, the Mexican border is right there.
+Whether you want to visit relatives or just visit Tijuana as a tourist, the Mexican border is close by.

-Many of the city’s LGBTQ hubs are centered in the Hillcrest neighborhood, but you can find friendly establishments and communities throughout the entire city.
+Many of the city’s LGBTQ+ hubs are centered in the Hillcrest neighborhood, but you can find allies in establishments and communities throughout the entire city.

 15. The military is a mainstay in San Diego

-If you’ve ever visited San Diego, you probably noticed the huge number of warships docked along the coast of the city.
-That’s because San Diego is actually home to the second largest naval base in the United States.
+If you’ve ever visited San Diego, you probably noticed the huge number of warships docked along the coastline.
+That’s because San Diego is actually home to the second-largest naval base in the United States.